oil painting for beginners: a step-by-step tutorial to start painting

 The background was a bit light, so I darkened it for more value contrast.

-paint the stems
+paint the branch and stems

 Mix light and dark greys with Ultramarine Blue and orange plus white.

 In doing oil painting for beginners, it's important to note the light source.
 The light is from the right.
-So the branch is lighter on the right and dark on the left side.
+So, the branch is lighter on the right and dark on the left side.

 Have both cool and warm white on the flower petals.